erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **SOXX**

 Trimmed my semiconductors ETF investment after it rebounded huge since April, like many stocks.
-This was small amount of the position.
+This was a small amount of the position, approximately 4% my stake.
 It was needed for extra money to pay taxes, like most of these sells.
 Still very bullish on semiconductors and their role in the AI trend.
 This ETF has all the big names like Nvidia, AMD, Taiwan Semiconductor, Intel, Kla Corp, ASML and more.

 Sold: 2 Shares